seunghalee/donation-analytics/README.md

 2. `itcont.txt`, has a line for each campaign contribution that was made on a particular date from a donor to a political campaign, committee or other similar entity.

 # Input Data Source
-The Federal Election Commission provides data files stretching back years and is [regularly updated](http://classic.fec.gov/finance/disclosure/ftpdet.shtml).
+The input data source was the Federal Election Commission, which provides data files stretching back years and is [regularly updated](http://classic.fec.gov/finance/disclosure/ftpdet.shtml).
 Data files conform to the data dictionary [as described by the FEC](http://classic.fec.gov/finance/disclosure/metadata/DataDictionaryContributionsbyIndividuals.shtml).

 Fields of Interest:
 * `CMTE_ID`: identifies the flier, which for our purposes is the recipient of this contribution